 Starring Frank Langella, this version plays around with Stoker’s novel by making Lucy more of a romantic interest for the count than Mina.
 The setting is 1913 England, and while some of the costumes have a touch of fantasy, many of the gowns and suits are strikingly historical in style.
 Bonus, Laurence Olivier as Van Helsing.
 I admit, I first saw this one in the theaters and have a real soft spot for it!

 The Francis Ford Coppola version with Gary Oldman as the count — listen to our podcast for a complete review.
 In particular, I love how Coppola tried to reflect the novel’s epistolary style through letters and telegraphs back and forth between characters.
 Also, the 1890s costumes have fantasy elements that beautifully evoke specific meanings about each character.

 Another BBC / Masterpiece PBS production, a little more Victorian, and with some now-familiar faces.
 Marc Warren played Dracula and went on to play baddie Rochefort in The Musketeers on the BBC and the Gentleman in Jonathan Strange & Mr. Norrell, while Dan Stevens — dear, departed Mathew from Downton Abbey — was Lord Arthur Holmwood here, and Sophia Myles (Doctor Who, Tristan + Isolde) was Lucy.

-This basically unwatchable TV series lasted one season and starred Jonathan Rhys Myers as the count.
+This basically unwatchable TV series lasted 10 episodes and starred Jonathan Rhys Myers as the count.
 Just, no.